LLP vs LLC

 While filing an LLC’s Articles of Organization is straightforward, an LLP’s formation document must list the protected personal assets of each partner as well as the liability protections each partner has if another partner commits a negligent act.
 This can make the LLP formation process a bit more complex.

-LLP vs. LLC: Liability Protection
+Liability Protection

-In an LLC, each member has protection from personal liability for any business debts or claims.
+By contrast, each member of an LLC has protection from being held personally liable for any business debts or claims.
 This means the creditors or other individuals to whom the company owes money can’t file a suit against any of the members to recoup those debts.
-The members are only liable to the extent of their personal investment in the company.

-LLP vs. LLC: Management Structure
+Management Structure

 In terms of management, an LLC may have a single member or multiple members.
 An LLP, on the other hand, must have at least two partners.